Estimating the distance at which narwhal respond to disturbance: a penalized threshold hidden Markov model: Application to narwhal movement data

 We fit a THMM in which the covariate sequence $\{\boldsymbol{u}_t\}_{t=1}^T$ is the interaction between \textit{presence of land} and \textit{exposure}, where exposure is defined as the inverse distance (in km$^{-1}$) between the whale and the nearest vessel.
 Accordingly, as in scenario~2$.$b, we define

-We also include distance to shore as a covariate in the TPMs for both regimes, since previous research has identified it as a key factor influencing narwhal behaviour (\cite{heide-jorgensen_behavioral_2021,dupont2025improved, hornby2025behavioural}).
+We also include distance to shore as a covariate in the TPMs for both regimes, since previous research has identified it as a key factor influencing narwhal behaviour (\citealp{heide-jorgensen_behavioral_2021,dupont2025improved, hornby2025behavioural}).
 To maintain model parsimony, we constrained the effect of distance to shore to be equal across both regimes.

-Selecting the number of states in HMMs is challenging (\cite{pohle_selecting_2017,dupont2025improved}) but here, we follow \cite{ngo_understanding_2019} and \cite{shuert_assessing_2021} and use three behavioural states, with independent gamma distributions for maximum depth and step length, and a von Mises distribution for turning angles.
+Selecting the number of states in HMMs is challenging (\citealp{pohle_selecting_2017,dupont2025improved}) but here, we follow \cite{ngo_understanding_2019} and \cite{shuert_assessing_2021} and use three behavioural states, as this number has been shown to adequately capture the range of behaviours exhibited by this species in similar studies.
+We use independent gamma distributions for maximum depth and step length, and a von Mises distribution for turning angles as is typical in animal movement studies (\citealp{mcclintock_momentuhmm_2018,shuert_putting_2025,hornby2025behavioural}).
+While independent parametric state-dependent distributions are standard in animal movement analyses, our framework can support more complex distributions such as cylindrical distributions or nonparametric spline-based alternatives (\citealp{lagona2015hidden, langrock_nonparametric_2015,abe2017tractable}).
 Narwhal positions more than $77$ km from the nearest vessel were assigned to the baseline behaviour.
-This is reasonable, given that previous studies observed disturbance as far as $40$ km (\cite{heide-jorgensen_behavioral_2021}).
-We explored $100$ random initial values to reduce the risk of convergence to a local minimum (\cite{zucchini_hidden_2017}; \cite{mcclintock_worth_2021}).
-The complete, reproducible code for the case study, along with the data used to generate the results, is available on GitHub (\url{https://github.com/Fanny-Dupont/THMM}).
+This cutoff corresponds to the $60$th percentile of the distribution of distances to the nearest vessel, which is reasonable given that prior studies have documented disturbance responses at distances of up to $40$ km (\citealp{heide-jorgensen_behavioral_2021}).
+We explored a range of candidate baseline cutoffs and found that the negative log-likelihood favoured 77 km over the other values tested (see Supplementary Material for details).
+We used $100$ random initial values to reduce the risk of convergence to a local minimum (\citealp{zucchini_hidden_2017}; \citealp{mcclintock_worth_2021}).
+Bootstrap confidence intervals for the threshold estimates were obtained by resampling the 231 tracks with replacement and refitting the full model on each bootstrap sample.
+This approach allows us to assess the variability in threshold estimation as well as the frequency with which disturbance is detected across resamples.
+A tutorial with complete, reproducible code for the case study, along with the data used to generate the results, is available on GitHub (\url{https://github.com/Fanny-Dupont/THMM}).